The set of stable indices of 0-1 matrices with a given order: Proof of Theorem

-If the number of cycles in $\w_1\cup \w_2$ is less than 2, then by the proof of Theorem \ref{th1} in \cite{CHY} we have $\theta(D)<n$.
-If $\w_1\cup \w_2$ contain two cycles whose vertex sets have nonempty intersection, then the subgraph $D_1$ induced by these two cycles is strongly connected.
+If $\w_1\cup \w_2$ contains at most one cycle, then applying Lemma \ref{le9} we have $\theta(D)<n-1$.
+If $\w_1\cup \w_2$ contains two cycles whose vertex sets have nonempty intersection, then the subgraph $D_1$ induced by these two cycles is strongly connected.
 Applying Lemma \ref{le101}, we have $\theta(D)\le \theta(D_1)\le n$.
 Now suppose $\w_1\cup \w_2$ contains two disjoint cycles.
 We distinguish three cases.

 {\it Case 1.} $\w_1\cup \w_2$ contains a copy of $\g(p,q)$ with $p+q=n$.
 Then applying Corollary \ref{co1}, we have either $\theta(D)\le \max\{n,\lfloor pq/2\rfloor\}$ or $D\cong\g(p,q)$, while the later case leads to $\theta(D)=\text{LCM}(p,q)$.
 Thus